legluondunet/MyLittleLutrisScripts/Darksiders - Warmastered Edition/README.md

 Play "Darksiders Warmastered Edition" provided by GOG on Linux!
 ### Technical notes:
 - mfplat dll included to play videos and cutscenes
+- Not compatible with Proton or Proton-GE, use only default Lutris Wine build
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts